shabin5785/LearnAngularJS/Doc_6.md

 - its  better if the app component has no declarations other than its main component.
 So we can move the remainig declaration to a core component and import it.

 WE can also move the services to this core module as well.
+All these helps to keep app module lean